Villanova has three of the top four finishers to earn sixth consecutive NCAA bid

 During her prolific career, Gina Procaccio has achieved success at the highest levels as both a coach and an athlete herself.
 She in her 14th season as head coach of the women's cross country and track & field teams in 2013-14 and previously spent a total of five seasons as an assistant coach with the program.

 The list of accomplishments for the Wildcats during Procaccio's tenure is staggering.
-Since taking over as head coach in the fall of 2000, Procaccio has guided Villanova to two national championships in cross country and a combined six BIG EAST team titles.
-In addition she has mentored nine individual national champions, 83 All-Americans and 116 individual BIG EAST champions while also leading the Wildcats to four Championship of America titles at the Penn Relays.
-Procaccio is a two-time National Coach of the Year and a six-time BIG EAST Coach of the Year.
+Since taking over as head coach in the fall of 2000, Procaccio has guided Villanova to two national championships in cross country and a combined seven BIG EAST team titles.
+In addition she has mentored nine individual national champions, 83 All-Americans and 125 individual BIG EAST champions while also leading the Wildcats to seven Championship of America titles at the Penn Relays.
+Procaccio is a two-time National Coach of the Year and a seven-time BIG EAST Coach of the Year.

-Villanova is in the midst of one of the most successful stretches in program history and during the 2014 indoor season senior Emily Lipari became the latest Villanova distance runner to become an individual national champion under Procaccio's watch.
-Lipari won the Mile at the NCAA Championships and is now a nine-time All-American for the Wildcats.
-Meanwhile, fellow senior Nicky Akande was a first team All-American in the 800 meters and Villanova received a total of eight All-America honors at the NCAA meet.
+Villanova has enjoyed an incredible run of success over the past several years and the 2013-14 academic year has been an especially good one.
+Procaccio led the Wildcats to the team title at the BIG EAST Championships both indoors and outdoors, marking the first time since 2000 that Villanova swept the two conference meets.
+From an individual standpoint senior Emily Lipari became the Wildcats latest distance runner to win a national championship under Procaccio's watch.
+Lipari won the Mile indoors at the NCAA Championships and is now a nine-time All-American.
+Meanwhile, fellow senior Nicky Akande was a first team All-American in the 800 meters and Villanova received a total of eight All-America honors at the indoor NCAA meet.